ioggstream/python-course/sparql-101/00-teaser.md

 - Bonus track: Graphs and semantic search: mixing graphs and vector databases

+### Hints

+- **Type in** exercises so you can learn from your mistakes
+- If your notebook get stuck, **restart the kernel and run all** cells
+- **Repetita iuvant**: concepts will be explained multiple times, from different perspectives, thoughout various notebooks.

 ## Teaser

 In this course, we will learn how to describe information in a